w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

-Explain several uses of text alternatives, such as to describe the function of a  user interface component or to describe the images so that they can be understood without looking at them.
-Explain that describing the functions of user interface components is a designer's responsibility, whereas providing other text alternatives and descriptions is a responsibility shared with the content author.
+Explain several uses of text alternatives, such as to describe the function of graphical user interface component (functional images) and to describe the images so that users can understand their purpose without looking at them (informational images).
+Explain that describing the functions of user graphical interface components is a designer's responsibility, whereas providing text alternatives for informative images is a responsibility shared with the content author.

 #### Learning Outcomes for Topic